sihellem/TER-UCE-DB/README.md

 faToTwoBit ${SAMPLE}_assembly_new_header.fasta ${SAMPLE}_assembly_new_header.2bit
 ```

 Now, use the following suite of commands on your assemblies from the official documentation of [phyluce](https://github.com/faircloth-lab/phyluce): [Finding UCEs](https://phyluce.readthedocs.io/en/latest/tutorials/tutorial-3.html#tutorial-iii-harvesting-uce-loci-from-genomes), followed by [Extracting UCEs](https://phyluce.readthedocs.io/en/latest/tutorials/tutorial-1.html#uceextraction).
-In short, the list of commands will be the following (with the parameters used in our [_bioRxiv_](https://doi.org/10.1101/2021.12.09.472027)) paper for full compatibility with the deposited UCE data:
+In short, the list of commands will be the following (with the parameters used in the [_MPE_](https://doi.org/10.1016/j.ympev.2022.107520) paper) for full compatibility with the deposited UCE data:
 ```
 ### 2. Finding UCEs
 phyluce_probe_run_multiple_lastzs_sqlite --identity 50